bandprotocol/cosmwasm-std-reference-doc/README.md

 }
 ```

-The `QueryExtMsg` is used only when a call is made across a contract, which is an internal call only.
+The `QueryExtMsg` is used only when a call is made across a contract, which arises internally and is not caused by a direct call.
 This message only have 1 sub message `GetReferenceData`. `GetReferenceData` is used while trying to get a price from the oracle/[std_reference_proxy](https://finder.terra.money/tequila-0004/address/terra16xjp4p3n4e29wgkqhjkxv2xn2q9z7jxzqgsyv9).

 ```rust
 pub enum QueryExtMsg {